Prince Edward Street (County Road 64 ) Reconstruction

 A roundabout/traffic circle would be perfect for this location.

-Brandy about 2 months ago
+Brandy 8 months ago

 I am just wondering while the construction is going on and opening the roads on #64, will you also be working to put bell fibre lines in as well to increase the internet in Brighton?